NagiosEnterprises/ncpa/README.md

 Downloading NCPA
 ----

 We recommend downloading your operating system's pre-built package.
-You can [download the official builds for NCPA from Nagios.com](http://assets.nagios.com/downloads/ncpa/download.php).
+You can [download the official builds for NCPA from Nagios.com](http://assets.nagios.com/downloads/ncpa/download.php) as well as see all available packages.
+If your operating system of choice is not on the list and none of the builds work for you, then you can request it to be added here at GitHub.

 Building NCPA
 ----